-In Greene County, tourism is an integral and driving component of the Greene County economy, sustaining 9.5% of salaried employment.
+In Greene County, tourism is an integral and driving component of the Greene County economy, sustaining 12.1% of total employment.

 Tourism is a diverse composite of economic activities, including transportation, recreation, retail, lodging, and food & beverage sectors.

 In addition to direct tourism industries, the manufacturing sector and business services sectors are important tourism beneficiaries as suppliers.

 In the absence of the state and local taxes generated by tourism, each Ohio household would need to pay $725 to maintain the current level of government services.

 The tourism industry generated $94 million in taxes in 2017.

 Tourism generated $47 million in state and local taxes.

 Source: Tourism Economics, The Economic Impact of Tourism in Greene County, Ohio (July, 2018)